dry-python/classes/docs/pages/concept.rst

 what we really do is: we add our ``delegate`` into a special registry inside ``sum_all`` typeclass.

-This registry is using ``isinstance`` to find handler that fit the defined predicate.
+This registry is using ``isinstance`` function to find handler that fits the defined predicate.
 It has the highest priority among other dispatch methods.

 This allows to sync both runtime and ``mypy`` behavior: